AWS Lambda vs Azure Functions vs Google Cloud Functions: Comparing Serverless Providers

 It is evident from the recent reports Azure is keeping up with the face in the serverless landscape and there is no way to neglect them.

 Gartner estimates that between 2020 and 2025, 20% of organizations globally will migrate to serverless computing.

 Arun Chandrasekaran, Distinguished VP Analyst at Gartner says, “Serverless, specifically, is commonly applied in use cases pertaining to cloud operations, microservices implementations and IoT platforms.”
 He further adds, “Each of these virtualization technologies will be relevant for CIOs in the foreseeable future,”.

-The 2-year head start (launched in 2014), quick implementation of new features and performance are the major factors in AWS Lambda’s pole position.
+The 2-year head start (launched in 2014), quick implementation of new features, and performance are the major factors in AWS Lambda’s pole position.
 However, today all three serverless platforms hold an equal standing.
-The best choice for your project entirely depends on factors such as your project budget, flexibility and the development time in-hand.
+The best choice for your project entirely depends on factors such as your project budget, flexibility, and the development time in hand.

 If you are diving into serverless with no platform preference, we would encourage you to explore each of these services.
-Understand the use cases why and when serverless can help you.
+Understand the use cases and why and when serverless can help you.